Originally published 4/3/2020

 If used correctly, N95 masks are extremely effective.
 Make sure there’s a strong seal around the nose, cheeks and chin.
 “You can continue to use the same one unless it becomes visually soiled or in some way damaged,” Dr. Schaffner adds.
 After you use it, hang it on a hook or put it into another safe place, and then wash your hands.

 Masks should be reserved for patients who test positive for COVID-19 and for the providers taking care of them, says Rodney Rohde, PhD, chair and professor of the Clinical Laboratory Science (CLS) Program and associate dean of research at the College of Health Professions at Texas State University.

 Be aware of high-touch surfaces.

-Research shows SARS-CoV-2 behaves like other coronaviruses, which can survive on surfaces for as long as nine days under ideal conditions.
+Research shows the virus can survive on surfaces for as long as nine days under ideal conditions.
 Therefore, HCPs should practice hand hygiene before and after coming in contact with surfaces where the virus may live, and try to reduce the amount you touch your eyes and mouth.